The Importance of a Fully Optimized Commissioning Strategy

 Gain Control Over Costs:

-The more control advertisers have over their commissioning costs, the more successful they, and the publisher can be.
+The more control advertisers have over their commissioning costs, the more successful they, and the publisher, can be.
 Advertisers should be creating commissioning lists across many fields, such as product category.
 When it comes to products, there are hundreds and sometimes thousands of items that can be under one main category.
 For example, menswear may include anything from baseball caps to fine button-up shirts.
 With categories including such a vast number of items for publishers to offer, the margins for these items can vary dramatically.
 In situations like this, having a commission program that gives advertisers control over commissioning rates can help increase ROAS by increasing commission rates for high-margin items and lowering the rate for low-margin items.
 The capability to control commissioning rates can be applied and updated across multiple offers while creating commissioning rules.
 Advertisers can add, move and edit items within commissioning lists, which eliminates the arduous process of managing commissions by SKU lists.

 Create Strategies that Support Campaign Objectives:

 For advertisers to further take control over variable commissioning payouts, they must know what data elements are most important for their business.
-Having a commission program that gives clear guidance on what data elements to focus on allows brands to benchmark publishers against key KPIs for specific campaigns.
+Having a commission program that gives clear guidance on what data elements to focus on allows brands to benchmark publishers against key KPIs for certain campaigns.
 For example, if a brand is running a campaign where the main goal is to increase new customers, offering higher payouts to publishers that do more than just engage with existing/returning customers is a great way to help drive a customer acquisition goal.
-Similarly, if there’s a specific brand a multi-brand advertiser would like push during a particular time period, offering a higher commission on that brand can help boost its performance.
+Similarly, if there’s a specific brand a multi-brand advertiser would like push during a specific time period, offering a higher commission on that brand can help boost its performance.

 Enhance Reporting Functionality: